 - 6 cups cold water

-- 1 large (about 12 ounces) red onion, peeled and thinly slivered lengthwise
+- 1 large red onion peeled and thinly slivered lengthwise

 - 1 tablespoon salt

-- 2 tablespoons finely chopped cilantro or more to taste
+- 2 tablespoons finely chopped cilantro leaves or more to taste

 - 3 tablespoons ketchup